Curricular Practical Training (CPT) (F-1)

 If your internship or curricular placement requires more than 20 hours of work per week, you will need full-time CPT authorization.
 If you are engaged in full-time CPT during the Fall or Spring semester, you may qualify to be registered as a “certified full-time” student by your academic department at BU.

-Applying for CPT Authorization
+Begin Your Request for CPT Authorization

 When to Apply